Frequently Asked Questions

 How can I learn more about wood crossties?

 The best resource for learning about wood crossties is The TieGuide.
-This comprehensive document not only can be viewed online, but also is available for download and/or purchase.
+This comprehensive document can be viewed online, and is also is available for download and/or purchase.
 It contains information on tie specifications, wood preserving, species properties, and much more.
 A limited number of free copies are available each year for classroom instruction in secondary school and college and university programs.
-Contact the RTA staff at firstname.lastname@example.org for more information.
+Contact the RTA staff at email@example.com for more information.
 The Tie Guide ya esta disponible en español.